 The Drawbacks of Rear-Wheel-Drive

 Although rear-wheel-drive cars have many advantages over FWDs, their inferior traction remains a big drawback, especially when it rains or snows.
 Severely bad weather, such as a snowstorm, can make rear-wheel-drive cars very difficult for drivers to maintain control.
 Less traction also means RWDs can't climb steep grades as easily or keep as tight a course on muddy or poorly paved roads.
 Getting out of snowbound parking spots is especially tricky for RWDs, helped only by manually selecting gears or through a preset snow mode on some automatic transmission-equipped vehicles.
 If you plan to drive a rear-wheel-drive car just about anywhere during the winter, make sure the car has winter tires to avoid sliding on the road.

 If neither layout works for you, perhaps you're best off with an all-wheel-drive vehicle.
-AWD vehicles provide power to all four wheels, ensuring a balance of traction and handling that's ideal for a wide range of driving conditions and the ability to handle high levels of power because of a differential that can distribute power between both the front and rear wheels.
+AWD or four-wheel-drive systems provide power to all four wheels, ensuring a balance of traction and handling that's ideal for a wide range of driving conditions and the ability to handle high levels of power because of a differential that can distribute power between both the front and rear wheels.
 AWD systems require minimal input to operate, while 4WD vehicles might require more configuration depending on the road surface or for off-road driving.